IG Culture: New Sector Movements

 Circa 2000, IG Culture founded the New Sector Movements project.
-While predominantly consisting of work by Culture himself, the project also serves as a collective featuring a number of broken beat artists such as Eric "Murky Waters" Appapoulay, Eska Mtungwazi, Kaidi "Agent K" Tatham, Julie Dexter and Kate "Bémbé Ségué" Phillips, as well as Frank McComb (ex-Buckshot LeFonque) and strings duo Chix With Stix (Izzy Dunn & Stella Page).
+While predominantly consisting of work by Culture himself, the project also serves as a collective featuring a number of broken beat artists.
 New Sector Movements signed with Virgin Records and its debut release was the 2001 EP No Tricks, which was followed by the Download This album later the same year.
 In 2004 the project released its second album Turn It Up, this time credited to NSM.